n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 1. Select 'When last node finishes' from the ***Respond*** dropdown list.
 2. Select 'First Entry JSON' from the ***Response Data*** dropdown list.
-3. Click on 'Add Option' and select 'Property Name' from the dropdown list.
+3. Select 'Add Option' and select 'Property Name' from the dropdown list.
 4. Enter the name of the property that contains the response.
 5. Connect a Set node to the Webhook node.
-6. In the Set node, click on 'Add Value' and select 'String'.
+6. In the Set node, select 'Add Value' and select 'String'.
 7. Enter the name of the property in the ***Name*** field.
 The name should match the property name from step 4.
 8. Enter the string value in the ***Value*** field.
 9. Toggle ***Keep Only Set*** to `true`.